jonatancisneros/TransferLearningTFM/README.md

 ## Why is it relevant?

-Many of the smart home devices that are now being sold only work with [Google Home and Alexa] (https://www.digitaltrends.com/home/best-google-home-compatible-devices/).
+Many of the smart home devices that are now being sold only work with [Google Home and Alexa("https://www.digitaltrends.com/home/best-google-home-compatible-devices/").
 This is clearly leaving many people out of the possibility of using these excelent devices, for example, the elderly, kids with autism as well as other people with hard of hearing problems.

 It becomes relevant for everyone else as it enables people not wanting to speak out loud the same commands all the time to use their devices in a different way.